osohq/oso/new-docs/content/any/getting-started/policies/index.md

 ## Method Calls

-In addition to accessing fields in a rule, you can also call methods on application objects.
-We'll demonstrate this using the built-in `String` class, but it applies to instances any registered class.
+In addition to accessing the fields of application objects in a rule, you can also call methods on application objects.
+We'll demonstrate this using the built-in
+`String` class, but it applies to instances any registered class.

 Suppose we decided to change our encoding of actions so that